 Previous systems did not make data accessible to decision makers.
 Nobody knew what helped or hindered different groups of incarcerated persons.

-Attendnace was done on an individual basis.
+Attendnace done on an individual basis.

-Grades had to be entered in in multiple places
+Grades had to be entered in in multiple places for different types of programs

-Editing any type of syllabus took dozens of people and hundreds of dev hours.
+Syllabus edits took dozens of people and hundreds of dev hours.

-![[background image] image of office space (for a travel tech)](https://cdn.prod.website-files.com/69b34c6a59bf4a6d19492916/69f28f07026f2c1bb43792d4_links.png)
+![[background image] image of office space (for a travel tech)](https://cdn.prod.website-files.com/69b34c6a59bf4a6d19492916/6a484cd20a823a381938f94f_College_Links.png)

 Syllabi are structured with dozens of Components and hundreds of modules & standards.
 These can be created and customized by Program Leads.
 In the gradebook, a teacher can only see 1 component at a time due to their size.
 Merit & Milestone credits can only be entered when criteria is met.

-![[background image] image of office space (for a travel tech)](https://cdn.prod.website-files.com/69b34c6a59bf4a6d19492916/69f28f08b4acae9648ebda8f_gradebook.png)
+![[background image] image of office space (for a travel tech)](https://cdn.prod.website-files.com/69b34c6a59bf4a6d19492916/6a485001041c2a759c8d4476_Gradebook.png)

 main flows are now bulk based